eresearchqut/VirReport/README.md

 ## Preparing the data
 Preparing an index.csv file

 You need to create a TAB delimited text file that will be the input for the workflow.
 By default the pipeline will look for a file called “index.csv” in the base directory but you can specify any file name using the --indexfile [filename] in the nextflow run command.
-This text file requires the following columns (which needs to be included as a header): ```sampleid,samplepath,minlen,maxlen```
+This text file requires the following columns (which needs to be included as a header): ```sampleid,samplepath```

 - sampleid will be the sample name that will be given to the files created by the pipeline
 - samplepath is the full path to the fastq files that the pipeline requires as starting input